aueb-wim/ehr-datafactory-template/README.md

 ./df.py mri -s <input folder>
 ```

-The input folder must contains nifti files according to the Prerequisites.
+The input folder must contain nifti files according to the Prerequisites.

 #### Importing the volumetric brain features into the i2b2 capture database